 Residents Maintain Autonomy

-In Columbus Transitional Care and Rehabilitation, 15.46% Percentage of Patients
+In Columbus Transitional Care and Rehabilitation, 28.91% of Patients

-Measures the percent of long-term residents who required increased assistance with activities of daily living over time.
-Activities of daily living include activities such as dressing and taking a bath.
-Many in the industry would argue this is a reliable measure of a resident's well-being.
+This metric measures the percentage of long-term care residents that required more assistance with activities of daily living over time.
+ADL's include activities such as taking medications and continence.
+Many would argue that this is a reasonable measure of a resident's well-being.

 Ability to Keep Residents Mobile

-In Columbus Transitional Care and Rehabilitation, 12.91% Percentage of Residents
+In Columbus Transitional Care and Rehabilitation, 17.8% of Residents

-This is the percentage of patients that maintained mobility over time.
-Optimizing mobility is usually a great sign for residents' well-being.
+This tells you the percentage of patients that remained mobile levels over time.
+Preserving mobility is often a great sign for residents' well-being.

 Hospitalizations